 I like the story about a kid who was assigned the role of the angel Gabriel in the annual church Christmas play.
-His mother helped him to practice the only line that he had to say.
+He only had one line to say, and his mother helped him to practice it.
 Finally, the big day arrived.

 As the boy slowly walked on the stage, his mother started worrying that he might stand up there and freeze.
 He only had one line, “It is I; be not afraid!”
 She kept saying to herself, “Say it, ‘It is I; be not afraid.
 It is I; be not afraid.’”
 And right then, the boy’s voice rang out, "It's me and I'm scared!"